sanjoy/playingwithpointers.com/_posts/2015-2-1-ssa-interference-chordal.markdown

 \leftrightarrow n_2 \leftrightarrow n_3 \leftrightarrow n_0$$ there
 can be no such repetition; and such a shortest path is a cycle.

-## dominator trees and chordal graphs
+## Dominator Trees and Chordal Graphs

 Consider the dominator tree graph[^domtree] of the SSA program being register allocated (with the tree denoting the usual "use dominates